 If you’re not familiar with photographing weddings, you may want to ask if they would be willing to help you capture that footage.

-You also need to think about where you’ll be able to plug in your laptop for uploading footage.
-If you have a wireless card in your computer and it’s not going to be used by anyone else during the reception (like for slideshows), then it should be fine to leave it on throughout the day.
+You also need to think about where to plug in your laptop for uploading footage.
+If you have a wireless card on your computer and it’s not going to be used by anyone else during the reception (like for slideshows), then it should be fine to leave it on throughout the day.

 If you’re planning on filming from your laptop, checking with the venue beforehand is also a good idea.
-Many venues have restrictions on what can be brought in during an event and plugging in can also cause sparks.
+Many venues have restrictions on what can be brought in during an event.

 If this is going to be a problem, then an external hard drive or flash drive might work better.